Worth $23

 “I’m sorry, but you went to my high school?”

 She’d insulted me, but I let it slide.
 “I did.”
 I held my hand out for a handshake.
 Her hand was like lavender soap.
 “Paul Talisman.
-Sophomore year, I sat behind you in biology.”
+I sat behind you in biology.
+Sophomore year.”

 “Really?
-I’m so embarrassed, but I wish I could remember.”
+I’m so embarrassed.
+I wish I could remember.”

 “You captained the cheerleader team,” I said.
-“You were voted class president, prom queen, homecoming queen, and you ran the chess club, the key club, the ski club.”
+“You were voted class president, prom queen, homecoming queen.
+You ran the chess club, the key club, the ski club.”

 “My God, I’m starting to blush,” she said.